damazz/HQCA/README.md

 pyscf (and prerequisite packs) >= 1.7.4

 Optionally:
-opts (simple optimization program for different ACSE or VQE protocols involving classical optimization) graph_tool >= 2.35
+graph_tool >= 2.35
-Maple 202x, with QuantumChemistry module for SDP purification
+Maple 202x, with QuantumChemistry module for SDP purification (not yet implemented)

 ### Installing:
 Nothing too important besides having python3 and the corresponding modules.
 Using the quantum computer should be set up by yourself through the IBM Quantum Experience

-Note, qiskit-aer should be installed for access to the C++ qasm simulator, and ibmq-provider should be obtained for running results on the actual quantum computer. qiskit is inclusive of terra, aqua, and ibmq-provider, although the latter two are optional.
+qiskit-aer should be installed for access to the C++ qasm simulator, and ibmq-provider should be obtained for running results on the actual quantum computer. qiskit is inclusive of terra, aqua, and ibmq-provider, although the latter two are optional.